 Remember, the coronavirus crisis is constantly evolving, so be sure to contact your credit card provider to get the most accurate, updated facts.
 At worst, you can submit a claim and hope for the best.

 Our Picks for the Best Credit Cards for Trip Cancellation Insurance

 There are numerous travel credit cards in Canada with excellent cancellation insurance.
 But here are our choices for the best credit cards with trip cancellation insurance.

 Scotiabank Passport® Visa Infinite* Card

-The Scotiabank Passport™ Visa Infinite* Card is a good option if you want the frills of a premium card but without paying a hefty annual fee.
+The Scotiabank Passport® Visa Infinite* Card is a good option if you want the frills of a premium card but without paying a hefty annual fee.
 The trip cancellation insurance is first-rate: cardholders are automatically insured for up to $2,500 per person for eligible expenses (maximum $10,000 per trip) when you charge at least 75% of such trip expenses to your card and are forced to cancel/interrupt your trip for eligible causes.
 Also covered by this policy are your spouse, one travelling companion, and your eligible dependent children travelling with you.

 - Annual Fee: $150

 - Credit Score Required: Excellent

-- Additional benefits: Priority Pass membership + 6 free visits, no foreign transaction fees, travel insurance
+- Additional benefits: Visa Airport Companion Program membership + 6 free lounge visits per year, no foreign transaction fees, travel insurance

 - Purchase APR: 20.99% | Cash Advance APR: 22.99%